mvndaai/dev_lessons/lesson_04/readme.md

 ## Inline style

 Styling usually goes in the `head` of your html files.
-Add this to start styling your page.
+Add this to start styling your page inside a `<style>` element

 ```html
 <style>